 - Eat your veggies and healthy fats.

-Research has shown that the Western diet correlates to higher colon cancer rates.
+Research has shown that the Western diet correlates to higher colorectal cancer rates.
 People who eat high-fiber diets are less likely to develop the disease.
 Fruits, vegetables and whole grains contain vitamins, minerals, fiber and antioxidants, which may play a role in cancer prevention.
-Choose a variety of fruits and vegetables so that you get an array of vitamins and nutrients.
+Choose a variety of fruits and vegetables to get an array of vitamins and nutrients.

 - Get moving.